 - Pick only the takla leaves and discard the stems.
 Rinse them well around 4 to 5 times till water runs clear.
 Drain all the water, squeeze out excess water and place the leaves on a cotton cloth.

 - Transfer to a serving bowl.
+Add whisked curds and mix well.
 Add a little water to the grinder jar to clear the excess tambli in the jar.
 Transfer to the serving bowl.
-Add more water if required to get tambli consistency.
 It should’nt be too thick nor thin.
+If thick add a little water to get a tambli consistency.
 Healthy and nutritious tambli is ready to be served.

 - Serve takla tambli with steaming hot rice.
 Tastes great with rice and if you want you could accompany it with tawa fried vegetables.